 - Full Sized Spare – Awesome thing about the ONYX XT is that it comes with a full sized spare so you can fit a 5th wheel in there and not have to carry it on the roof or the hitch.
 If you have bigger tires, you’ll have to deflate it pretty low, so make sure you have a compressor handy too!

-Heck yeah I have the CVT and Read Diff guards!
+I have the CVT and Read Diff guards from Primitive Racing!
 Those are the parts that scare me most when trailing.
 Just spend the extra money and get the full set so you know you’re covered!

 If you found this article helpful, please check out Jay’s Instagram and show some support with a follow!